utdata/icj-class/sass/sass-02.md

 ## Sass features

-We'll walk through the [Sass guide](https://sass-lang.com/guide) and talk about the features in class.
-If you are doing this on your own, resist the urge to install Sass, because we've already done that with our project template.
+The [Sass guide](https://sass-lang.com/guide) walks through the above features with code examples.
+You should look through it.

 ----